List of United States representatives in the 3rd Congress: Leadership

-In this Congress the only formal leader was the Speaker of the House.
-A Speakership ballot was held on December 2, 1793 and Frederick Muhlenberg (A-PA) was elected.
+In this Congress the only formal leader was the speaker of the House.
+A speakership ballot was held on December 2, 1793 and Frederick Muhlenberg (A-PA) was elected.
 Speaker Muhlenberg had previously held the same office, in the 1st Congress.

 Standing committees

 The House created its first standing committee, on April 13, 1789.
 There were two standing committees in the 3rd Congress.
 In addition there was a Ways and Means Committee in the 1st session.
 Although the Ways and Means Committee was not formally added to the list of standing committees until 1802, the 2011 committee considers the one in 1794 to be a forerunner.

 Committees, in this period, were appointed for a session at a time and not necessarily for every one in a Congress.
-The Speaker appointed the members.
+The speaker appointed the members.

 This list refers to the standing committees of the House in the 3rd Congress, the year of establishment as a standing committee, the number of members assigned to the committee and the dates of appointment in each session, the end of the session and its chairman.

 List of representatives by seniority

 A numerical rank is assigned to each of the 105 members initially elected to the 3rd Congress.
 Other members, who were not the first person elected to a seat but who joined the House during the Congress, are not assigned a number.

-Three Representatives-elect was not sworn in, as one resigned to become a United States Senator and two declined to serve.
-The list below includes the Representative-elect (with names in italics), with the seniority they would have held if they had been sworn in.
+Three representatives-elect were not sworn in, as one resigned to become a United States Senator and two declined to serve.
+The list below includes the representative-elect (with names in italics), with the seniority they would have held if they had been sworn in.

 Party designations used in this article are A for Anti-Administration members and P for Pro-Administration representatives.